andrewCluey/playbooks/README.md

 ## Repository Directory Structure
-This repository has been organised in such a way so as to make it easier to re-use both the generic 'Windows' playbooks, but also the 'service specific' playbooks (such as ATLAS.yml & ISIS.YML).
+This repository has been organised in such a way so as to make it easier to re-use both the generic 'Windows' playbooks, but also the 'service specific' playbooks.

 By cloning the entire repository to a host with Ansible installed, it should be relatively straightforward to use the playbooks for configuring a Windows Server.
 Cloning the repository will result in a directory satructure that will be similar to this: